chhumsovann/animation_kh/README.md

 # Animation Kh library

-Animation Kh package lets you add a beautiful.
+Animation Kh make your application have animation looking smoothly and beautifully.
 This is a animation library for Flutter that provides animation on widget and list that you can use in your app.
 Animation Kh is opensource library developed by <a href="https://www.youtube.com/@vann-dev">Vann Dev</a>

 <br>